+Teacher Name:

-Teache Date: r Name:
+Date:

-Date.

-Lesson
+Lesson Plans

 Clear, student focused lesson objectives

 Sufficient supporting data

 Class times/dates included

 Neat, easy to understand

 Plans for all lessons written

 Plans completed one week in advance

 Long range planning complete

-Front pages/emergency information (see below) Medical Concerns List: location and in class students
+Front pages/emergency information (see below)

 Medical Concerns List: location and in class students

-Comm ents:
+Medical Concerns List. location and in class students

+Comments:

-ion to help teacher set up the front page of their plan book.
+Information for front pages: The following is a list of items/informati on to help teacher set up the front page of their plan book.
 The list is

-not "all inclusive" but rather serves as a basic guide all the information on teachers should have in their plan book.
-Teachers may have
+not "all inclusive" but rather serves as a basic guide all the informatio

-additio nal information:
+additional information: 1

 School Calendar

 Daily Schedule

 Classroom procedures and "Need to know" information

 IEP accommodations

 AIS/Resource Room Schedules (elementary)

 Emergency Information:

 Fire Drill Procedures (summary)

 Evacuation Drill Procedures (summary)

 Location of Crisis Plan and CPR mask

-Medical Concerns: Location of list and individual listing of your students
+Medical Concerns: Location of list and individual listing of vour students

+Medical Concerns.
+Location of his and marvidual fishing of your students

-Class I Register
+Class Register

 Grading Policy included and easy to understand

 All grades labeled

 Neatly organized

 Attendance ledger included

 Attendance recorded

 Substitute procedures for taking attendance

 Front pages/emergency information (see below)

-Comm ents:
+Comments:

-Informa ation for front pages: The following is a list of items/informat ion to help teacher set up the front page of their plan book.
-The list is
+Information for front pages: The following is a list of items/informati

-on teachers should have in their register.
-Teachers may have additiona
+not "all inclusive" but rather serves as a basic guide all the informatio n teachers should have in their register.
+Teachers may have additional

-informa ation:
+information:

 Grading Policy

 Attendance ledger

 School Calendar

 Daily Schedule

 Emergency Information:

 Fire Drill Procedures (summary)

 Evacuation Drill Procedures (summary)

 Location of Crisis Plan and CPR mask

-Medical Concerns: Location of list and individual listing of vour students
+Medical Concerns: Location of list and individual listing of your students

+Classroom procedures and "Need to know" information